cjsh0/SuperStockBot/README.md

 Scoring a GPU is hard right now, hopefully this will help.
 Remember, don't be evil.

-V1 only works with URLs of stores that have Big Blue and Yellow signage, though it is easy to add your own OOS strings for other retailers if you wish.
+V1 only works with the URLs of stores that have Big Blue and Yellow signage, though it is easy to add your own OOS strings for other retailers if you wish.